PixelsForGlory/Procedural/README.md

 Since Unity3D's serialization cannot handle interfaces, it is the responsibility of the implementor to ensure that observers are re-registered when an object is serialized/deserialzied.

 ## Testing
-The `ProceduralVoxelMeshTest` folder contains a unit test project to be run against the code base in NUnit.
+The `ProceduralVoxelMeshTest` folder contains a unit test project to be run against the code base in VSTtest.

 The `ProceduralVoxelMeshTester` folder contains a Unity3D project that can be built with a build release of the ProceduralVoxelMesh.dll.
 The program should produce the same screenshots as previous runs of that program.